Moving from Dropbox to Encrypted Cloud Storage: Complete Migration Guide

 Planning Your Migration

 Successful migration starts before you touch any files.
-A methodical approach prevents data loss and minimizes team disruption.
+A methodical approach reduces the risk of data loss and helps teams adapt smoothly.

 Pre-Migration Checklist